guilhermef/optimizely-ab-callback/README.md

 * Provide a comprehensive suite of tests for your fork.
 * Have a clear and documented rationale for your changes.
 * Package these up in a pull request.

-We'll do our best to help you out with any contribution issues you may have.

 ## License